-- No. 53 Fitzroy Park and neighbouring structures are not included on Camden Council's draft Local List as buildings that are valued by the local community or that help to give Camden its distinctive identity. - No. 53 Fitzroy Park is also not mentioned as making a positive contribution to the Highgate Conservation Area, nor is it identified as such in the adopted Area Appraisal and Management Strategy. - As such, the existing building is not considered have any architectural or historic interest, and this corresponds with the previously stated view set out in the previous Officer's report indicating that 'as the building is not considered to be a positive contributor, the principle of demolition is not contested provided that the replacement scheme preserves or enhances the conservation area.'
+- 53 Fitzroy Park and neighbouring structures are not included on Camden Council's draft local list as buildings that are valued by the local community or that help to give Camden its distinctive identity.
+53 Fitzroy Park is also not mentioned as making a positive contribution to the Highgate Conservation Area, nor is it identified as such in the adopted Area Appraisal and Management Strategy. - Therefore, the existing building is not considered have any special architectural or historic interest, and this corresponds with the previously stated view set out in the previous Officer report indicating that 'as the building is not considered to be a positive contributor, the principle of demolition is not contested provided that the replacement scheme preserves or enhances the conservation area.'

-Planning History
+3.0 Planning History

-The relevant planning history of the site and its immediate surroundings are set out in turn below:
+3.1 The relevant planning history of the site and its immediate surroundings are set out in turn below:

-No. 53 Fitzroy Park
+53 Fitzroy Park

-The following permissions are relevant to No. 53 Fitzroy Park:
+3.2 The following permissions are relevant to 53 Fitzroy Park:

-- 2011/1682/P and 2011/1686/C Planning Permission and Conservation Area Consent for the 'Erection of a three storey single dwelling including basement level, green roof, solar panels and landscaping following demolition of existing dwelling (Class C3).' - Granted 16/11/2012. - 2011/0728/P and 2011/0805/C Planning Permission and Conservation Area Consent for the 'Erection of a three storey single dwelling inc. swimming pool at basement level, green roof, solar panels and landscaping following demolition of existing dwelling (Class C3).'
-Withdrawn. - 2009/5369/P and 2009/5370/C Planning Permission and Conservation Area Consent for the 'Erection of three storey single family dwelling house plus basement and sub-basement levels, following demolition of existing three storey dwelling house (Class C3).'

-- Withdrawn. - 8802690 Planning Permission for the 'Erection of a two storey side extension at lower ground and ground floor levels to provide a gallery and storeroom for artwork and a single storey side addition at lower ground level to provide a garden store and bay window to existing studio room as shown on drawing nos.
-1-8.' - Granted 04/07/1989.
+- 2015/2197/P Planning Permission for the 'Demolition of existing dwelling.'
+Granted 29/05/2015.2015/0441/P Planning Permission for the 'Erection of a three storey single family dwelling including basement level, green roofs at first floor and roof level, solar panels at roof level and associated landscaping following the demolition of the existing part-two, part-three storey dwelling (Class C3).'
+Granted 04/07/2016. - 2011/1682/P and 2011/1686/C Planning Permission and Conservation Area Consent for the 'Erection of a three storey single dwelling including basement level, green roof, solar panels and landscaping following demolition of existing dwelling (Class C3).'
+Granted 16/11/2012. - 2011/0728/P and 2011/0805/C Planning Permission and Conservation Area Consent for the 'Erection of a three storey single dwelling inc. swimming pool at basement level, green roof, solar panels and landscaping following demolition of existing dwelling (Class C3).'
+Withdrawn. - 2009/5369/P and 2009/5370/C Planning Permission and Conservation Area Consent for the 'Erection of three storey single family dwelling house plus basement and subbasement levels, following demolition of existing three storey dwelling house (Class C3).'
+Withdrawn. - 8802690 Planning Permission for the 'Erection of a two storey side extension at lower ground and ground floor levels to provide a gallery and storeroom for artwork and a single storey side addition at lower ground level to provide a garden store and bay window to existing studio room as shown on drawing nos.
+1-8.'
+Granted 04/07/1989.